Tips and tricks how to use Wokabulary most efficiently

 Focus on learning your words

-By using the functionalities Wokabulary offers, you can focus on the most important thing: learning and practicing the words.
+By using the functionalities Wokabulary offers, you can focus on the most important thing: learning and practicing your words.

 If you are missing a feature, propose it in our feedback board or vote for features other users have suggested!